HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Scheduling in

 \textbf{Interpretation.} Our framework can be viewed as a coarse-to-fine constructive approach that operationalizes the joint optimization over $(\rho,\sigma)$ defined in Section~\ref{subsec:problem}.
-Concretely, Levels 1 and 4 instantiate the partitioning strategy $\rho$ (task grouping and intra-model parallelization that produce the tasklet graph $G_L$), while Levels 2, 3, and 5 instantiate the assignment strategy $\sigma$ (coarse-to-fine GPU assignments).
-Accordingly, the procedure constitutes a coarse-to-fine algorithmic instantiation of the RL training scheduling problem.
+Concretely, Levels 1 and 4 instantiate the partitioning strategy $\rho$, performing task grouping and intra-model parallelization to produce the tasklet graph $G_L$, while Levels 2, 3, and 5 instantiate the assignment strategy $\sigma$, generating coarse-to-fine GPU assignments that map computational subgraphs (or nodes) to devices.